gregsdennis/coding-for-smarties/draft/Plugins3.md

 Then the rest doesn't change.

-><small>**NOTE** We should also change the type of `translations` to a dictionary to dynamically update the "stock" languages by updating the file, but this works for my purposes.</small>
+***NOTE** We should also change the type of `translations` to a dictionary to dynamically update the "stock" languages by updating the file, but this works for my purposes.*

 Then let's say we have a plug-in that provides the text in German that also wants to read from a `.json` file and uses my library.
 (I'm willing to bet you can work out the code, so I'll leave that to you.
 Consider it homework.)